Download Yoroi Wallet here!

 – Use a hardware wallet that stores the recovery key phrase in the device itself.
 Yoroi is fully capable of linking with a hardware wallet, and users can even stake to the network using Yoroi and a hardware wallet.

-How to recover your Yoroi crypto wallet
+How to recover your Yoroi Wallet

 EMURGO – a founding entity of the Cardano blockchain and developer of Yoroi Wallet – receives many user questions on how to recover a Yoroi Wallet and has laid out the basic steps here to assist users.